 Khurshid Ghani, MD

-Dr. Ghani is an Assistant Professor of Urology at the University of Michigan.
+Dr. Ghani is an Associate Professor of Urology at the University of Michigan.
 He is a fellowship-trained robotic surgeon and endourologist.
 In 2014 Dr. Ghani was selected for the University of Michigan Patient Safety and Quality Leadership (PASQUAL) Scholars Program.
 As Program Director of MUSIC, Dr. Ghani plays a leadership role in all aspects of the collaborative’s operations and quality improvement activities.

 James E. Montie, MD